Tenth Acre Farm

 Planting Milkweed

-Sow seeds in the fall for blooms the following year.
+Every milkweed plant you grow helps support monarch populations.
+Because the seeds require cold stratification, you will want to sow them in the fall for blooms the following year.
 I like this collection of 6 heirloom varieties, or buy your favorite in individual packets.

 Are you growing milkweed?
 Have you noticed any of these insects on your plants?
 Do you provide habitat for monarchs or other specialist butterflies?